PietarTheWise/get_next_line/README.md

 </p>

 <p align="center">
-  <a href="#what-it-does">What it does?</a> •
+  <a href="#what-does-it-do">What does it do?</a> •
   <a href="#how-to-use">How To Use</a> •
   <a href="#disclaimer">Disclaimer</a>
 </p>

-## What it does?
+## What does it do?

-* Reads a single line from filedescriptor until newline ("\n") character is found.
+* Reads a single line from file descriptor until newline ("\n") character is found.
-* Dynamically allocates and stores the read line into a char ** pointer given as function's input
+* Dynamically allocates and stores the read line into a char ** pointer given as the function's input
 * By calling the function again, the function returns the next line on the given file.
 * By calling the function n times the function loops across the file n lines storing always next line to the pointer
 * Returns 1 if file has been read, 0 if we have reached end of the file and -1 if there is an error.
-* Can be called with multiple filedescriptors.
+* Can be called with multiple file descriptors.

 ## How To Use